What is the L1 Visa Maximum Stay?

 Having exhausted the maximum permissible stay under an L1 visa, a foreign employee must work outside the United States for a minimum period of one year before a new application can be made for L1 status.

-For those of you who are looking to settle in the U.S. on a more permanent basis, the L1 visa provides the overseas employee with the option to apply for an employment-based immigrant visa whilst still in the United States.
+This means if you’re looking to remain in the US on a more permanent basis, the L1 visa provides the overseas employee with the option to apply for an employment-based immigrant visa (also known as a Green Card) whilst still in the United States.

 Under an L1A visa you can apply for permanent residency under the EB1C route.
 The criteria under this category are similar to those for L1A status, whereby many overseas executives and managers come to the U.S. under a nonimmigrant visa, then apply at a later date to change their status.